 - Select the "Test Connection" in the lower lefthand corner of the configuration screen

 biscuit_<schema-name.table-name>- list of biscuits tied to permissioned tables (case-sensitive).
 For easy biscuit generation, use the Space and Time CLI.

 - Blockchain tables are publicly available to the network and do not require a biscuit

 - For private tables, currently, one biscuit is required per table

 The user's private key NEVER leaves the JDBC driver/user's computer.
 Rather, the private key is used to generate a cryptographic signature that allows Space and Time servers to validate key ownership without transmitting the key itself.

 Space and Time use biscuits to manage the secure authorization between users and tables on a decentralized network.
 Establishing this relationship between the biscuit and the user does require one additional step for the JDBC driver.

-For the Controlled Release, Space and Time will require one biscuit per private table to be added to the JDBC properties.
+Currently, Space and Time will require one biscuit per private table to be added to the JDBC properties.
 For example, if you wanted access to 3 private tables from the JDBC connection, "TableA", "TableB", and "TableC", you would need 3 new JDBC properties.
 Note that these properties are case-sensitive: